vmmqa/smi_dj/README.md

 The first example will put the resource info to /usr/local/staf/data/STAF/service/respool dir(Linux version) The second example will put it to /usr/local/staf/data/STAF/service/user-defined-dir (Linux version)

+Q: how to auto-start the staf during the system boot process.
+(Linux version)
+A: In general, we recommend that you create a file called /etc/rc.staf with contents:
+    #!/bin/bash
+    /usr/local/staf/startSTAFProc.sh &

+Make the file executable (755 is most likely sufficient)
+    chmod 777 /etc/rc.staf

+Next add the following line to /etc/inittab
+    staf:5:boot:/etc/rc.staf